hirosystems/stacks.js/src/storage/README.md

 # Blockstack Storage

 _Note: Blockstack Gaia Storage APIs and on-disk format will change in upcoming pre-releases breaking backward compatibility.
+File encryption is currently opt-in on a file by file basis._

-Certain storage features such as file encryption and collections are not implemented in the current version.
+_Certain storage features such as and collections are not implemented in the current version.
 These features will be rolled out in future updates._

 ## Creating a file